siqirua/tp/docs/UserGuide.md

 ### Find students: `findStu`

 Shows all students who match the given search keyword of the specific parameter.
 All the relevant student scores will be displayed as well.
-However, the displayed list of graded components will remain unchanged.
+All graded components will be displayed as they are relevant.

 Format: `findStu [s/STUDENT_NO...] [n/NAME...] [e/EMAIL...] [g/TUTORIAL_GRP...] [t/TAG...]`